JohnAD/bson/README.rst

 BSON                            Nim Equiv         Notes
 =============================== ================= ===========================
-64-bit binary floating point    float             Nim defaults to 64 bit UTF-8 string                    string
-Embedded document               newBsonDocument   from this library. for key/value pairs, the key must always be a string Array                           newBsonArray      actually a list, not an array.
-You can mix types.
-Binary data                     string (binary)   not printable, but works ObjectId                        Oid               std "oids" library Boolean "false"                 bool = false
+64-bit binary floating point    float             Nim defaults to 64 bit UTF-8 string                    string            Nim strings are UTF-8 ready by default Embedded document               newBsonDocument   from this library. for key/value pairs, the key must always be a string Array                           newBsonArray      technically a list, not an array, because you can mix types Binary data                     string (binary)   not always printable, but works, see ``binstr`` ObjectId                        Oid               from standard `oids library <https://nim-lang.org/docs/oids.html>`_ Boolean "false"                 bool = false
 Boolean "true"                  bool = true
-UTC datetime                    Time              std "times" library Null value                      null              from this library Regular expression              regex()           from this library DBPointer (deprecated)          dbref()           from this library
+UTC datetime                    Time              from standard `times library <https://nim-lang.org/docs/times.html>`_ Null value                      null              from this library Regular expression              regex()           from this library DBPointer (deprecated)          dbref()           from this library